-It all started last year when I read an Esquire magazine interview with the accomplished writer Ron Rosenbaum, known for his insightful and compulsively readable long-form pieces.
-In 1971 he had published “Secrets of the Little Blue Box,” which was about a group of kids known as “phone phreaks” who were hacking the long-distance telephone system.
+I got a hot tip when I read an Esquire magazine interview with the accomplished writer Ron Rosenbaum, known for his insightful and compulsively readable long-form pieces.
+In 1971 he had published “Secrets of the Little Blue Box,” about a group of kids known as “phone phreaks” who were hacking the long-distance telephone system.
 The article was so exhilarating that a 21-year-old Steve Wozniak called his 16-year-old friend Steve Jobs to rave about all the revelations he was finding on Esquire’s pages.
 Rosenbaum’s prescient investigation has been cited as a “‘foundation event’ for the creation of Apple Computer.”

-The name Don McNeill did not ring any bells with me, but the picture Rosenbaum mentioned did.
+The name Don McNeill didn’t ring any bells with me, but the picture Rosenbaum mentioned did.
 I knew I had seen it at some point during my years of flipping through the yellowed pages of the Voice’s archive volumes.

-But I wanted to find the photo and story Rosenbaum remembered and I had to go a little farther into that year of 1968.
+But I wanted to find the photo and story Rosenbaum remembered, and I had to go a little further into that year of 1968.
 I found it in March.

-McNeill had gone to cover a “Yip-In” at Grand Central Station: “All the brass was watching and the cops were having a ball.
+McNeill had gone to cover a “Yip-In” at Grand Central: “All the brass was watching and the cops were having a ball.
 ‘It was the most extraordinary display of unprovoked police brutality I’ve seen outside of Mississippi,’ Alan Levine, staff counsel for the New York Civil Liberties Union, said at a press conference on Saturday.
 ‘The police reacted enthusiastically to the prospect of being unleashed.’”
 The piece goes on to describe a police riot: “Cops hit women and kicked demonstrators who had fallen while trying to escape the flailing nightsticks.
 It was like a fire in a theatre.”
 Obviously, from the picture — which both Rosenbaum and I remembered — McNeill had been in the middle of the mêlée.
-But when I turned to the jump page it was gone.
+But when I turned to the jump page, it was gone.
 Aaarrrgghh.
-An occasional occurrence — some cretin tears pages out sometime over the last half-century.
+An occasional occurrence — some cretin tears pages out sometime over the past half-century.

-But then, a few months farther on, I found the bad news.
-In the August 15 issue, film critic Leticia Kent writes a heartfelt remembrance of McNeill, who had drowned in a pond in Monroe, New York.
+But then, a few months further on, I found the bad news.
+In the August 15, 1968, issue, film critic Leticia Kent writes a heartfelt remembrance of McNeill, who had drowned in a pond in Monroe, New York.
 (Rosenbaum remembered it as Massachusetts, but the distinction doesn’t really matter.
 McNeill was 23.
 Rosenbaum has other memories — possible suicide, for example — that I couldn’t find anything about.)